 If you have a deep wish for mystical experiences, your brain just might manage to create visions for you to play with during meditation.
 These probably seem more fascinating than the ebb and flow of the breath!
 But please understand that these visions are mere projections of your illusions and desires, and don’t read too much into them.
 There’s nothing there, and, as always, if you don’t grasp at mind’s projections they will vanish of their own accord.

-Meanwhile, try the Mindworks App.
-It contains a variety of resources, including daily Guided Meditations that are bound to rejuvenate your meditation sessions, including how to Learn to Meditate.
+Meanwhile, try the Mindworks Meditation Courses.
+They contain a variety of resources, including daily Guided Meditations that are bound to rejuvenate your meditation sessions, including learning how to meditate through our Meditation Fundamentals course.
 Meditation should be fun, so have fun!